mostav02/me_cleaner_wiki/How-does-it-work?.md

 The resulting code size (compressed) is ~55 kB (on my X220).

+Since the TXE firmwares are very similar to the ME ones, I also adapted me_cleaner to work on them.

 ## How can I be sure that all the bad stuff is not in a ROM inside the CPU?

 We can never be sure about this, but, thanks to the [Igor's 2014 presentation](https://recon.cx/2014/slides/Recon%202014%20Skochinsky.pdf) (slide 18), we can suppose that the code inside the internal ROM is just the code responsible for the very basic initialization of Intel ME.